rOpenGov/eurostat/README.md

 ### Disclaimer

-This package is in no way officially related to or endorsed by the eurosta.t
+This package is in no way officially related to or endorsed by the eurostat